naveenmenon5/hackathon/README.md

 - **Purpose**: Manages promotions or discounts.
 - **Experience**: Highlights special offers, encouraging user engagement and purchases.

-## Getting Started

-To get started with this project:

-1. Ensure Flutter is installed on your system.
-2. Clone the repository to your local machine.
-3. Run `flutter pub get` to install dependencies.
-4. Launch the app with `flutter run`.

 ## Contributions

 We welcome contributions to improve the app.
 Please fork the repo, make your changes, and submit a pull request.